onlinehub0808/-smart-contract-best-practices/README.md

 Circuit breakers stop execution if certain conditions are met, and can be useful when new errors are discovered.
 For example, most actions may be suspended in a contract if a bug is discovered, and the only action now active is a withdrawal.
 They can come at the cost of injecting some level of trust, though smart design can minimize the trust required.

-A circuit breaker can also be combined with assert guards, automatically pausing the contract if certain assertions fail (e.g., sum of balances drops below contract ether amount).
+A circuit breaker can also be combined with assert guards, automatically pausing the contract if certain assertions fail (e.g., ether to token peg changes).

 Example: